r-mccole/Hubble/README.md

 If you are just interested in testing out and running Hubble on Windows, you're in luck!
 Just simply download the latest precompiled executable from here: https://github.com/r-mccole/Hubble/releases/latest

 # Build from Source
 Running on a different operating system then windows?
-You will have to build this project from source, this is untested, but hopefully these steps will provide a good starting place.
+You will have to build this project from source, using other compilers outside this guide is untested, but hopefully these steps will provide a good starting place.

 ## Build Steps:
 1. Install prerequisite programs: